HPSCTerrSys/eCLM_atm-forcing-generator/docs/users_guide/era5-forcing.md

 `sbatch extract_ERA5_meteocloud_wrapper.job`
 after adapting `year` and `month` loops according to needed dates.

+### Preparation of ERA5 data II: Specific humidity computation

+For users, who do not have access to the Meteocloud from the previous section.

+For ERA5, specific humidity can be computed from dewpoint temperature and surface pressure using `python dewpoint_to_specific_humidity.py` after adapting `filename`.

-### Preparation of ERA5 data II: Remapping, Data merging, CLM3.5
+### Preparation of ERA5 data III: Remapping, Data merging, CLM3.5
 `prepare_ERA5_input.sh` prepares ERA5 as an input by remapping the ERA5 data, changing names and modifying units.